codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Routes are registered in the routing table in the order in which they are defined, and the first matching route is executed.

+.. note:: If exactly the same route (the URI path) is defined more than once, only the route defined first is registered.

 You can check the routing table by the :ref:`spark routes <spark-routes>` command.

 Changing Route Priority